facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/autograd_with_tc.rst

 Autograd with TC
 ================

-We provide the TC intergation with PyTorch `autograd` so that it is easy to write a training layer with TC and be able to run backwards as well if the layer is part of a network.
+We provide the TC integration with PyTorch `autograd` so that it is easy to write a training layer with TC and be able to run backwards as well if the layer is part of a network.
 We do not support double backwards right now.
 In order to write a training layer with TC, you need to follow the steps below: